 "Now it’s all more difficult.
 But it’s good to still be in front of everyone despite so many problems.
 I see it as positive.
-There is still a sufficient number of races to change the face of the championship in our favor".
+There are still a sufficient number of races to change the face of the championship in our favour".

-A championship that has become balanced with four drivers in ten points:
+A World Championship that has become balanced with four drivers in ten points:

-"Yes, four drivers in struggle.
+"Yes, four drivers fighting.
 What Ferrari has been missing for twenty years.
 It will be a great effort, thank God that the fourth driver is Rubens.
-Halfway through the race I decided to leave the track and then things changed and I stopped.
-I did well because I saw amazing things from Rubens".
+Halfway through the race I decided to leave the track and then things changed and I stopped, but I saw amazing things from Rubens".

 Its crucial moment is still at the start:

-"I have to make better departures, that’s why I’m working in Fiorano, is an obligation to answer.
+"I have to make better starts, that’s why I’m working in Fiorano, it is an obligation to answer.
 In Germany, I got off to a good start in front of Coulthard.
-Those who set off in an exemplary way were Hakkinen, who took the lead from the second row.
-That’s how we start.
-Eat 24 meters in a moment".
+The driver who set off in an exemplary way was Hakkinen, who took the lead from the second row.
+That’s how we should start.
+Eat 24 metres in a moment".

-After the accusations, apologies.
-Schumacher apologizes to Fisichella for having blamed him for the Hockenheim accident:
+After the accusations, there are some apologies.
+Schumacher apologises to Fisichella for having blamed him for the Hockenheim accident:

 "At a time like that it is normal to blame everyone who has hit you from behind, but after a self-critical and objective reflection I have to say that it was a racing accident that can always happen".

-Then there’s Bild’s outburst about his opponents' attacks on his track behavior:
+Then there is Bild’s outburst about his opponents' attacks on his track behaviour:

 "I’m a tough driver, I’m not a Rambo.
 In the last few races I was simply thrown off track by others.
 However, I am convinced that we will win the world title".

-On August 9, 2000 we return to Fiorano on an asphalt that touches the fifty degrees.
-Schumacher performed eight starting tests, as well as testing the fourth car leaving for Budapest.
+On August 9, 2000, the Fiorano asphalt reaches fifty degrees.
+Schumacher performs eight starting tests, as well as testing the fourth car for Budapest.
 Ferrari, in fact, after the vicissitudes of qualifying at Hockenheim where Barrichello had found himself without a car for a good part of the session, because the two main F1-2000 cars were damaged and the forklift was used by Schumacher, decides to show up in Hungary with four cars.
-An exercise, that of departures, that for a circuit like Budapest where overcoming is practically impossible, could be very useful.
-At the end of the test, Schumacher stated:
+An exercise, that of the starts, that for a circuit like Budapest where overtaking is practically impossible, could be very useful.
+At the end of the test, Schumacher states:

-This while from the front of his enemies comes another hard attack.
-It is Jacques Villeneuve, one who never spares declarations of war, to carry it out, in an interview with the German magazine Auto, Motor und Sport:
+This while from his enemies comes another hard attack.
+It is Jacques Villeneuve - one who never spares declarations of war - to carry it out, in an interview with the German magazine Auto, Motor und Sport:

-"Schumacher does not tolerate criticism and takes no account of the opinions of others.
+"Schumacher does not tolerate criticism and takes no account of others' opinions.
 He entrenched himself behind the hypothesis that we all would only hurt him, but aggression came into play only because he does not listen to us.
-Things come into one ear and out of the other.
-It’s not my style to criticize in vain.
+Things go into one ear and come out the other.
+It’s not my style to criticise in vain.
 I don’t think Michael’s starts are very useful for our sport: aggression does not mean attacking the opponent, cutting him off, making him run the risk of an accident.
-He says that in this way he just tries to defend his position, that the regulations allow him, but it would be better if he reviewed his concepts a bit and started being a champion again.
+He says that in this way he just tries to defend his position, that the regulations allow him to do it, but it would be better if he reviewed his concepts a bit and started being a champion again.
 Coulthard in Germany obstructed him in revenge, but things have to change.
 I hope nothing happens in Hungary.
 As far as I’m concerned, I’ll try to stay away from my teammate Zonta".

 Zonta who in Hockenheim threw him out, and which Jacques seems to no longer endure.
 An invective against Schumacher, that of the Canadian, rather violent and that goes hand in hand with that launched by Coulthard, another great enemy of the German and with him fighting for the world title, a few days before:

-"Michael is never self-critical, always looking for a guilty party, and then he wants others to treat him with respect.
-I would do what I did in Germany, because I was inside the rules.
-The people behind it have to make do.
-Doesn’t Michael always support it?"
+"Michael is never self-critical, always looking for a guilty one, and then he wants others to treat him with respect.
+I would do what I did in Germany, because the regulations allow me to.
+The people behind it have to pay attention.
+Doesn’t Michael always support this?"

 War without the exclusion of blows.
 With Villeneuve adding a touch of irony:

-"Let it be clear that my grudge against Schumacher is not due to the accident of Jerez, in '97.
+"Let it be clear that my grudge against Schumacher is not due to the Jerez accident in 1997.
 For that episode I just have to thank him.
-With that maneuver he gave me the world title".
+With that manoeuvre he gave me the world title".

-There’s also Eddie Irvine, another one who doesn’t hesitate to give him a shot, like his lack of inclination to improve departures:
+There is also Eddie Irvine, another one who does not hesitate to give him a shot, like his lack of inclination to improve his starts:

 "Of course it happens, because Michael feels too strong to try to learn".

-In the group of enemies after Hockenheim someone would like to insert Fisichella, but the first to refute this theory is the Ferrari:
+In the group of enemies after Hockenheim someone would like to insert Fisichella, but the first to refute this theory is the Ferrari driver himself: